HenkeQuest/QuestMVC/README.md

 cd questmvc; chmod 777 site/data

-Second, QuestMVC has some modules that need to be initialised.
+Second, QuestMVC has some modules that need to be initialized.
 You can do this through a controller.
 Point your browser to the following link.

 ##module/install